 Step Status Group User Comment Updated

-Department Approved CALS - Food Science and Human Nutrition 514915000 Susan Percival This has been a course well- received!
+Department Approved CALS - Food Science and Human Nutrition 514915000 Susan Percival This has been a course well-received!
 We are asking for a permanent number.
 2/15/2018

-No document changes
+No document No document changes

 College Approved CALS - College of Agricultural and Life Sciences Joel H Brendemuhl Edits requested by the CALS CC have been addressed.
 5/7/2018

-Life After Graduation syllabus 2018 draft.doc 4/3/2018
+No document No document changes

-University Curriculum Committee Pending PV - University Curriculum Committee (UCC) 5/7/2018
+University Curriculum Committee Commented PV - University Curriculum Committee (UCC) Andrew Figueroa Added to September agenda.
+8/29/2018

-No document changes

-Statewide Course Numbering System

-No document changes

-Office of the Registrar

-No document changes

-Student Academic Support System

-No document changes

-Catalog No document o College Notified

 No document changes